Debbie Klein: Notable works

+This groundbreaking article argues that edu-philanthropist foundations have created decades of policy designed to shrink and disinvest from California's community colleges.
+The article is based on Klein's research and leadership experience within local and statewide faculty organizations, including participation in California state governance and legislative processes.
+Klein calls for the formation of a coalition that will educate the public about the 50-plus-year neoliberal project to defund public education; expose the philanthrocapitalist takeover of community colleges; and advocate for reinvestment in the millions of students who need the community colleges the most.

 Racial, Economic, and Gender Justice Advocacy

 Getting involved in anti-apartheid and women's rights movements in the 1980s and 90s, Klein learned the tools and power of activism and advocacy.
 Her advocacy for public education and educators began with her work as an organizer within her graduate student and faculty unions.
 She went on to serve as president of the faculty union and senate of Gavilan College.
-She has advocated for part-time faculty equity and was appointed to serve on the Diversity, Equity, and Inclusion Implementation Task Force of the California Community Colleges, whose charge is to transform the California Community Colleges into a more equitable system for its students and those who work within the system.
-Klein served as president (2019–21) of the statewide Faculty Association of California Community Colleges, during which she advocated for increased investment in public education, and faculty in particular, as a means for the residents of California to achieve economic and social justice.
+She has advocated for part-time faculty equity, a unified (one-tiered) faculty model, and served on the Diversity, Equity, and Inclusion Task Force of the California Community Colleges, which worked to transform the California Community Colleges into a more equitable system for its students and employees.
+Klein served as president of the statewide Faculty Association of California Community Colleges, during which she advocated for increased investment in public education as a means for the residents of California to achieve economic and social justice.